toonjoey/toontown-project-bikehorn/README.md

 The things changed are:

 * Flipped Bossbot/Sellbot arms/legs to be consistent with the other Cog types
-* Restored red cross on the Ambulance Chaser/Nurse Shark
 * Fixed Lawbot HQ scale not displaying the emblem
 * Update the vanilla battle menu to correctly include the Fires icon
 * Fix a poor quality removal of a small light on the Donald's Dreamland skybox that caused a small seam in the texture